SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics

-This above study shows also that the actual error message \emph{per se} helps our model locate the \emph{token} within that line that needs to be edited.
+This above study also shows that the actual error message \emph{per se} helps our model locate the \emph{token} within that line that needs to be edited.

 We present an illustrative example of how compiler error messages help.
 Sometimes the compiler warnings are very precise, \emph{e.g.,} when semicolons or other punctuations are to be inserted.
 In such cases, it may appear that the task is quite simple, and the model is simply ``translating'' the error into a fix.
-However, we observed in roughly 60\% cases; the \javac warning is not that helpful, and the model learns to respond in fairly nuanced ways to address the error.
+We sampled 50 programs and observed how many of them can be fixed just by reading the comments.
+We observed that in roughly 60\% cases, the \javac warning is not that helpful, and the model learns to respond in fairly nuanced ways to address the error.
 Consider the following repair that \linefix correctly achieves.

-\begin{smcodetabbing} {\tt -return s == reverse ( String s ) ;}\\ {\tt +return s == reverse ( s ) ;}\\ \end{smcodetabbing}
+\begin{smcodetabbing} {\tt \textit{\textbf{-return s == reverse ( String s ) ;}}}\\ {\tt \textit{\textbf{+return s == reverse ( s ) ;}}}\\ \end{smcodetabbing}